Northwestern cities rank for dirtiest air

 Firefighters are hoping changes in the wind on Thursday will allow for containment.
 The past two days have had strong 50 mile-per-hour easterly winds blowing west.
 Normally, however, wind blows in from the Pacific Ocean at gentler speeds.

-Eugene notably, a city of 170,000, is on its third day of air quality reading “very unhealthy” or worse.
-Tuesday and Wednesday averaged “hazardous” air quality readings, with AQIs of 384 and 331 respectively.
+Eugene notably, a city of 170,000 saw its air quality reading "very unhealthy" or worse for three days in a row September 7 through 9.
+September 8 and 9 averaged "hazardous" air quality readings, with AQIs of 384 and 331 respectively.

 Pictured: Hourly air quality index (AQI) data for Eugene, Oregon from Tuesday, September 8 to Thursday morning, September 10.